xcat2/confluent-docs/docs/miscellaneous/confluentvxcat.md

 In xCAT, postscripts are in `/install/postscripts` and referenced by either osimage or per node entries across the pertinent tables.

-In confluent, scripts are always in the OS image profile itself, and invoking them is a matter of modifying the appropriate script for the phase of boot.
-Most commonly, scripts/firstboot.custom, scripts/post.custom.
-Unlike xCAT, having distinct postscripts per node sharing a common OS profile is not supported, and delegating that complexity to a facility such as salt or ansible is recommended.
+In confluent, scripts are always in the OS image profile itself, and invoking them is a matter of dropping them into the directory for the phase of boot: `scripts/pre.d`, `scripts/post.d`, `scripts/firstboot.d`, and `scripts/onboot.d` for diskless.
+Ansible plays may be placed alongside them in `ansible/post.d` and `ansible/firstboot.d`, which the deployment server runs against the deploying node.
+Unlike xCAT, having distinct postscripts per node sharing a common OS profile is not supported, though `nodeapply -P` can re-run a given script against an arbitrary noderange afterwards.

 ## SSH Infrastructure